mmyoungman/code-snippets/go/htmx/templ/README.md

 - make
 - go
 - npm
-- installed go binaries to be in $PATH (for templ, air)
+- go binaries templ and air to be in $PATH (Found in $HOME/go/bin on my linux machine)

 ### To install